queue

 callback function <optional>

-(static) unsubscribe(channel, optionsopt, callbackopt)
+(static) unsubscribe(subject, optionsopt, callbackopt)

 Description: